AvaloniaUI/avalonia-docs/docs/reference/styles/style-selector-syntax.md

 For example, in the XAML above, the first button will be selected, but not the second button.

 :::info
 Note: when you use an attached property as a property match, the property name must be wrapped in parentheses.
-Fro example:
+For example:

 ```xml
 <Style Selector="TextBlock[(Grid.Row)=0]">